 Matthew 23:11: [Jesus Christ stated] “[H]e who is greatest among you shall be your servant.”

 Mark 9:35: He [Jesus Christ] sat down, called the twelve, and said to them, “If anyone desires to be first, he shall be last of all and servant of all.”

 Mark 10:43b-45: [Jesus Christ asserted] “[W]hoever desires to become great among you shall be your servant.
 And whoever of you desires to be first shall be slave of all.
 For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”

 A third reason why Christians should be godly servants is that when they graciously serve other people, they can have a positive influence that may motivate non-Christians to become Christians, as implied by the following verse of scripture:

 1 Corinthians 9:19: [The Apostle Paul says] For though I am free from all men, I have made myself a servant to all, that I might win the more. . . .

 Summary and Conclusions

 The Bible indicates that to be godly servants, Christians should be obedient to God, seek to minister to the needs of other people, and act humbly.
-Furthermore, the Bible also teaches that godly servants are following the example of Jesus Christ, demonstrating true spiritual greatness, and having a positive influence on non-Christians which may motivate them to become Christians.
+Furthermore, the Bible teaches that godly servants are following the example of Jesus Christ, thereby demonstrating true spiritual greatness and having a positive influence on non-Christians that may motivate them to become Christians.